shubham419/Smart-Attendance-app/README.md

 # Smart Attendance app
 New and Efficient way of talking attendance at end of every lecture in college.
 # Core Objective
-- Deliver the authentic experience to user
+- To deliver the authentic experience to user.
+- To alter the traditional method by morden technology.

+# Features